akka/akka/akka-docs/rst/scala/http/client-side/connection-level.rst

 from the stream stages such as ``idleTimeout``, ``backpressureTimeout``, ``completionTimeout``, ``initialTimeout`` and ``throttle``.
 To learn more about these refer to their documentation in Akka Streams (and Scala Doc).

-For more details about timeout support in Akka HTTP in general refer to :ref:`http-timeouts`.
+For more details about timeout support in Akka HTTP in general refer to :ref:`http-timeouts-scala`.

 .. _http-client-layer: